-A second fundamental question regarding forest responses to drought is how species’ traits – alone and in interaction with tree size – influence drought response.
+A second fundamental question regarding forest responses to drought is how species’ traits – alone and in concert with tree size – influence drought response.
 Xylem architecture plays a role, with diffuse porous species tending to be more drought-sensitive than ring-porous species [@kannenberg_linking_2019; @elliott_forest_2015; @friedrichs_species-specific_2009], but does not differentiate species beyond broad classes.
 Commonly-measured traits including wood density (WD) and leaf mass per area (LMA) have been linked to drought responses in temperate deciduous forests [@abrams_adaptations_1990; @guerfel_impacts_2009; @hoffmann_hydraulic_2011] and other forest biomes around the world [@greenwood_tree_2017].
 However, the direction of response is not always consistent; wood density correlated negatively with drought tree performance in a broadleaf deciduous forest in the southeastern United States [@hoffmann_hydraulic_2011] but positively or with no effect at a global scale [@greenwood_tree_2017; @anderegg_hydraulic_2018).
 Hydraulic traits including water potentials at which percent loss conductivity passes a certain threshold (P50, P80, P88) and hydraulic safety margin tend to be more successful at predicting drought performance [@anderegg_hydraulic_2018] but are time-consuming to measure and therefore infeasible for predicting or modeling drought responses in highly diverse forests (e.g., in the tropics).
 More rapidly measurable leaf hydraulic traits with direct linkage to plant hydraulic function, including leaf area shrinkage upon dessication (PLAdry; [@scoffoni_leaf_2014]) and the osmotic potential at turgor loss point (πtlp)–i.e., the water potential at which leaf wilting occurs [@bartlett_correlations_2016] – are emerging as traits with potential to explain greater variation in plant distribution and function than the more commonly-measured WD and LMA [@medeiros_extensive_2019].
 The ability of PLAdry and πtlp to explain tree performance under drought remains untested.

 A final fundamental question regarding forest responses to drought is whether tree size and species’ traits have similar influence across droughts, or whether variability in factors such as drought severity, duration, and timing interact with tree size and traits such that components of the community respond differently across droughts.
 No two droughts are the same, and tree growth responses vary with drought characteristics such as timing and atmospheric demand [@dorangeville_drought_2018].
 However, we are not aware of any studies that compare how tree size and species’ traits mediate growth responses across droughts.
 While tree-ring studies provide long-term records of tree responses to multiple droughts (e.g., [@lloret_components_2011; @dorangeville_drought_2018] REFS), these don’t test for differential trait effects across periods of water shortage [@dorangeville_drought_2018] and generally focus on species-level responses, which preclude consideration of the roles of tree size and microenvironment.
 The ecological studies that have shaped our understanding of the role of tree size and microenvironment in forest drought responses generally examine only a single drought and tend to focus disproportionately on extreme droughts with dramatic impacts (e.g., [@allen_global_2010; @bennett_larger_2015; @stovall_tree_2019; @anderegg_meta-analysis_2016).
 Thus, our knowledge of forest responses to more modest but frequent droughts–e.g., those with historical return intervals on the order of a decade–remains more limited.
 While the tendency for larger trees to suffer more certainly predominates [@bennett_larger_2015], there are exceptions (e.g., REFS??).
 There is also evidence that the degree to which larger trees suffer more increases with the severity of drought conditions [@bennett_larger_2015; @stovall_tree_2019].
 [Are there any studies showing interactions of drought type with traits?]
 Thus, while we expect many of the fundamental mechanisms shaping drought responses to be universal, we have little undertanding of how tree size and traits interact with drought characteristics to result in differential responses across droughts.